-The California residential lease agreement (“rental agreement”) is a binding agreement between a landlord (“property owner”) and tenant (“occupant”) to rent residential property in exchange for rent payment.
-Governed by California’s landlord-tenant law, the contract has terms and conditions describing the duties of each party.
+A California residential lease agreement (“rental agreement”) is a written contract where one party (the “tenant”) lives in a particular property (“premises”) owned or overseen by another party (the “landlord”), in exchange for regular payments of rent.
+Governed by California’s landlord-tenant law, a lease has terms and conditions describing the duties of each party.

 California Lease Agreement Disclosures

-The following disclosures are either required for some or all residential lease agreements in California.
+California requires the following disclosures for some or all residential lease agreements.

 ---|---|

-Applicable to any property where the landlord has knowledge of a possible drug contamination AND remediation has not completed in California.
+Applies to any California residential lease where the landlord has knowledge of possible unremediated drug contamination.

 Methamphetamine contamination can be dangerous to Tenant(s) in high concentrations, presenting health concerns through absorption of the materials in the air.